Taumah/love_xml/WSL.md

 - Open a Windows Powershell as admin and type :
     ```PowerShell
-    * Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
+    Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
     ```
 - download and install any version of Linux on the microsoft store:
     * latest ubuntu [20.04 TLS](https://www.microsoft.com/store/productId/9N6SVWS3RX71)
     * type WSL in the microsoft's store searchbar

-- create a new user ;  username : your_name  password : root    are the most usual credentials used
+- create a new user.

+ `username : your_name`  `password : root`  ==> are the most usual credentials used

 - update packages with `sudo apt update && sudo apt upgrade`
 > You can close you WSL for now